Starlane is a Mesh that is extensible via WebAssembly code for the cloud, the edge, desktop, mobile and IoT environments.

 In case you haven’t heard of WebAssembly, this section is for you to help you understand why WebAssembly is truly the future and something to get excited about!

-Now let’s talk WebAssembly.
-WebAssembly is a binary instruction set that can be executed consistently and securely anywhere: meaning in the browser client and on the server.
-It’s an amazing breakthrough that is already working on all the major browsers.
+WebAssembly is a binary instruction set that can be executed consistently and securely anywhere: meaning in the browser client and on the server almost any architecture and OS.
+It’s an amazing breakthrough that is already working on all the major browsers and all the major Os and architecture combinations.
 If you want to learn more about WebAssembly check it out on the WebAssembly.org website.

 One reason that WebAssembly is secure is that it is executed in a “host” environment, which also serves as its sandbox.
 WebAssembly cannot by itself access any files or connect to the network.
 A WebAssembly program cannot even create a thread and update itself automatically, it relies upon its host to provide it with data and execution time.
 The host also provides an interface for WebAssembly to call for additional custom interaction between the host and the WebAssembly guest.

-The Mechtron is an open source standard implementation of the Actor model for interacting with a Resource Mesh and thus accessing the Resources managed by the mesh.
+The Mechtron is an open source framework of the Actor model.
 Starlane implements the host Mechtron interface and can communicate to any WebAssembly binary that was compiled with an implementation of the guest Mechtron interface.